 Top 10 Reasons to Have Your Property Surveyed

-So, you think you know everything there is to know about the legal description of your property.
+You think you know everything there is to know about the legal description of your property.
+You're the guru of all homeowners.
+You think you know the ins and outs of everything real estate-related.
 If you had to, you could dig up that old plat and calculate precisely where your property begins and ends.
 And you know exactly who has a right to come onto your property and why.
+You might even know about the American Land Title Association (ALTA) survey or other different types of property surveys or topographic surveys more generally.
+Perhaps you're even a real estate agent.

 - An environmental certification